Azure/azure-iot-sdks/doc/setup_iothub.md

     ![][5]

-Your IoT hub is now created, and you have the connection string you need to configure the [Device Explorer][use-device-explorer].
-This connection string enables client applications to perform management operations on the IoT hub such as adding a new device to the IoT hub.
-The [Device Explorer][use-device-explorer] utility in this repository is an example of such an IoT hub management application.
+Your IoT hub is now created, and you have the connection string you need to use the [iothub-explorer][use-iothub-explorer] or the [Device Explorer][use-device-explorer] tool.
+This connection string enables applications to perform management operations on the IoT hub such as adding a new device to the IoT hub.

 ## Add devices to IoT Hub

-You must details of your device to IoT Hub before that device can communicate with the hub.
+You must add details your device to IoT Hub before that device can communicate with the hub.
 When you add a device to an IoT hub, the hub generates the connection string that the device must use when it establishes the secure connection to the IoT hub.

-To add a device to your IoT hub, you can use the [Device Explorer][use-device-explorer] utility in this repository ([azure-iot-sdks](https://github.com/Azure/azure-iot-sdks)).
-This utility enables you to copy and paste the device specific connection string into the source code of application you will run on the device.
+To add a device to your IoT hub, you can use the [iothub-explorer][use-iothub-explorer] or the [Device Explorer][use-device-explorer] utility in this repository ([azure-iot-sdks](https://github.com/Azure/azure-iot-sdks)).
+These tools will generate a device specific connection string that you need to copy and paste in the source code of the application running on the device.

 [iothub-landing]: http://azure.microsoft.com/en-us/documentation/services/iot-hub/
 [azure-portal]: https://portal.azure.com
 [manage-iothub-portal]: http://azure.microsoft.com/en-us/documentation/articles/iot-hub-manage-portal/
 [use-device-explorer]: ../tools/DeviceExplorer/doc/how_to_use_device_explorer.md
+[use-iothub-explorer]: ../c/doc/provision_device.md

 [1]: media/create-iot-hub1.png
 [2]: media/create-iot-hub2.png